-I’ll be telling you much more about our trip to Tavarnelle in the coming days but before that I’d like to introduce you to the medieval town where I stayed for two nights during the blog trip.
-San Donato in Poggio (Poggio means on a hill) is a gorgeous walled hamlet on the old Roman road from Florence to Siena (about half an hour’s drive from Florence).
+Let me introduce you to the medieval town where I stayed for two nights during my trip.
+San Donato in Poggio (Poggio means on a hill) is a gorgeous walled borgo on the old Roman road from Florence to Siena (about half an hour’s drive from Florence).

 Just outside the walls of the hamlet stands a Romanesque parish church dating back to 989, which houses a glazed terracotta baptismal font, attributed to Giovanni della Robbia (1513) and a painted crucifix attributed to Taddeo Gaddi, an apprentice of Giotto.
 Other works are now preserved in the Museum of Church San Stefano on the Ponte Vecchio in Florence.

 I stayed two nights at a wonderfully quirky B&B, a medieval building located right on the Piazza and run by the charming Valeria.
 The Terrazze del Chianti, named so for good reason, as it has stunning views from the terrace across the beautiful Tuscan countryside.
 Country-style furniture and a wood-burning stove in my room made it really cosy and a huge collection of retro toys and memorabilia was fascinating.

 I loved the kitsch collection of cooking implements in the dining room which reminded me of times spent in my grandmother’s kitchen as a child.